jameshfisher/jameshfisher.com/_posts/2020-08-09-how-to-implement-green-screen-in-the-browser.md

 ---
-title: "How to implement green screen in the browser"
+title: How to implement green screen in the browser
-tags: ["programming", "web"]
+tags:
+  - webgl
+  - greenscreen
+  - video
+  - graphics-programming
+  - javascript
+  - web
+  - programming
+taggedAt: '2024-03-26'
 ---

 You're making a web app that captures a user's webcam, your user has a green screen behind them, and you want to "remove the background" from the webcam video in realtime.
 This post shows one way to do so.